Skip to this page's content

 • Heating and plumbing: The heating system must provide adequate heat.
 Clear heat sources of all items, such as furniture, bedding, and clothes.
 Plumbing fixtures (e.g., sinks, toilets, showers) must not leak.
 Your landlord must have any oil, gas, or propane furnace serviced at least once every two years.
 KCHA requires your landlord to verify this service.

 • Hot water heater: Heaters must have a pressure release valve.
 The discharge line must extend to within six inches of the floor.
 Discharge tubing must be galvanized steel, copper, or CPVC (not PVC).
 Wires cannot be exposed.
 (Ask your landlord to check all of these items.)
-Also make sure not store flammable material near the tank.
+Make sure there is no flammable material near the tank.

 • Flooring: Floors must not have dry rot (often found in the bathroom around the bathtub and toilet).
 Carpet must not be frayed or torn.
-Make sure your landlord repairs or replaces vinyl, tile, or linoleum that poses a tripping hazard.
-They should also cover exposed carpet tacks and repair loose thresholds.
+Make sure your landlord repairs or replaces vinyl, tile, or linoleum that is a tripping hazard.
+Cover exposed carpet tacks and repair loose thresholds.

 • Smoke detectors: Each floor of the unit must have a smoke detector with a tester button.
 If you are deaf or hard of hearing, your landlord must mount a smoke alarm designed for the deaf and hard of hearing in your bedroom.

-• Ventilation: Bathrooms must have an operating fan or other ventilation source (e.g., a window).
+• Ventilation: Bathrooms must have an operating fan or other ventilation source (for example, a window).

-• Decks, railings, and steps: Stairways with four or more steps require a handrail.
+• Decks, railings, and steps: Stairways with four or more steps must have a handrail.
 The rail must be securely supported and run the length of the stairway.
 Decks, railings, and steps must not have dry rot or tripping hazards.
-Decks, steps, or porches more than 30 inches from the ground require railings.
+Decks, steps, or porches more than 30 inches from the ground must have railings.

 • Paint: Units built before 1978 cannot have peeling or deteriorated paint inside or outside if you live with a child under age six.
 Learn more about KCHA's lead-based paint regulations.

-• Infestation: A qualified extermination firm must inspect the unit if KCHA cannot find the extent of an infestation.
-The firm must also treat the infestation, if necessary.
+• Pest Infestation: A qualified extermination firm must inspect the unit if KCHA cannot find the extent of an infestation.
+The firm must treat the infestation if necessary.

 KCHA will stop making payments to the landlord if your home does not pass the inspection.
 Payments will not start again until the landlord fixes all items in need of repair.